-A circular job is any occupation that directly involves one of the elements of the circular economy or indirectly supports such activities.
+A circular job is any occupation that directly involves or indirectly supports one of the strategies of the circular economy.

 Repair technicians repair appliances, machines or vehicles.
 They possess strong technical and manual skills which can be acquired through a formal and informal education and training.